-So I guess this is Jekyll and github pages working together in beautiful harmony.
+I finally got Jekyll and github pages working together in beautiful harmony.
 It wasn’t beautiful the first time I tried.
-Btw, all the posts older than this are backfilled from other platforms.
-It’s totally filler so that this isn’t an empty blog :-P

 Sometimes you have to stop, burn the whole thing to the ground and start again.